Damar Hamlin had to be resuscitated twice by medics, says family

 Hamlin, 24, remains in critical condition in a Cincinnati hospital after the shocking incident

-NFL player Damar Hamlin had to be resuscitated twice after suffering cardiac arrest during the Buffalo Bills game against the Cincinnati Bengals, according to his uncle.
+NFL player Damar Hamlin had to be resuscitated twice after suffering a cardiac arrest during the Buffalo Bills game against the Cincinnati Bengals, according to his uncle.

 Hamlin, 24, remains in critical condition in a Cincinnati hospital after the shocking incident unfolded on live television on Monday night, forcing the game to be suspended.